-InLinks analyzed the page content of the top 10 Google results (in the US Market) ranking for the phrase Native Advertising and compared the Named Entities recognized by Google’s NLP API with the proprietory routines designed by Inlinks to uncover gaps in Google’s machine learning in the Marketing sector
+InLinks analyzed the page content of the top 10 Google results (in the US Market) ranking for the phrase Content marketing and compared the Named Entities recognized by Google’s NLP API with the proprietory routines designed by Inlinks to uncover gaps in Google’s machine learning in the Marketing sector

 Different sectors tend to be analyzed with a different degree of accuracy by the search engines.
 This stems from two main challenges.

 |Avg.
 Number of words per page||3899|

 |Benchmark - Avg. nb of entities/page (all sectors)||8.2||50.8|

 Google’s Search API returned URLs for the following sites competing for this phrase: